-ADEM is a brief but widespread bout of inflammation that can damage myelin in your brain, spinal cord, and sometimes the nerve connecting your eye to your brain, called the optic nerve.
-You get the condition when your body attacks its own tissues in response to infection with a virus or bacteria.
-Rarely, you can get it because of a reaction to a vaccine.
+Children are more likely to get this brief but widespread bout of inflammation that damages myelin in the brain and spinal cord.
+Sometimes it affects the optic nerve, which connects your eye to your brain.
+You get ADEM when your body attacks its own tissues in response to an infection with a virus or bacteria.
+It’s rare, but it can also be a reaction to a vaccine.
 Sometimes the cause is unknown.

 - Low energy

 - Trouble with coordination

 Drugs that fight inflammation a can stop the damage to the nerves in your brain and spinal cord.
 A doctor also can prescribe other medicine to ease some ADEM symptoms.
 Most people recover fully within 6 months, though in very rare cases, ADEM can be deadly.

 Balo’s Disease (Concentric Sclerosis)

 Some doctors think of Balo’s disease as a rare form of MS because the symptoms are the same in many ways.

 Experts don’t know why people get it, but it can cause serious problems.
 It can be fatal, but it’s possible to recover fully, too.
 Asians and people from the Philippines are the most likely to get it.
 It affects adults more often than children.